Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

 Since $T$ lies above $A$ on the left edge of $S$ in \cref{fig:inksone4}, we have, with $L_{\li{PQ}}$ being the slope of $\li{PQ}$ within it's cone, that $l_4(\alpha-|L_\alpha|)\leq |\li{TX}|(\alpha+ L_{\li{PQ}})=|\li{PX}|\leq (l_1 +l_2)$, and thus also noting that $l_1 =|L_\alpha| l_4$, we have

-Now using the segment $\li{TP}$ relative to the top edge of $S$, we employ a modified argument preceding \cref{eq:eq32} in order to ensure that we have the requisite vertical segment $\li{RS}$ through $S$.
+Now using the segment $\li{TP}$ relative to the top edge of $S$, we employ a modified argument preceding \cref{eq:eq32} in order to ensure that we have the requisite vertical segment $\li{RS}$ through the square $S$.
 First note that clearly